 - the tumour is 5-7cm and cancerous cells have spread to nearby lymph nodes

-- the cancer has not spread to lymph nodes but has spread to surrounding muscles or tissue
+- the cancer hasn't spread to lymph nodes, but has spread to surrounding muscles or tissue

 - the cancer has spread to one of the main airways (bronchus)